Sunday Recap: ISC Canada East Qualifier

 Toronto Batmen 4, Bear Creek Express 3 (8:30 AM)

 The day opened with a nail-biting battle as the Toronto Batmen narrowly defeated the Bear Creek Express 4-3.
-The Batmen struck first with a run in the top of the first, but the Express answered with two in the bottom of the second.
-Toronto reclaimed the lead with a three-run explosion in the top of the sixth frame.
-A final-inning run by the Express fell just short of forcing extra innings.
-Tyler Pauli anchored the Batmen’s offense as the top performer, finishing 2-for-3 with a triple, an RBI, and two runs scored.
+The Batmen struck first with a run in the top of the first inning and added two more in the top of the second, while the Express answered with two of their own in the bottom of the second.
+Toronto added a vital insurance run in the top of the seventh on a solo home run by Tyler Pauli.
+This proved to be the difference maker, as a final-inning run by the Express fell just short of forcing extra innings.
+Pauli anchored the Batmen’s offense, finishing 2-for-3 with a triple, the home run, and two runs scored.

 JDT First Energy 5, NorthEast Drillers 4 (8:30 AM)

-In another morning thriller, JDT First Energy edged past the NorthEast Drillers 5-4.
-The Drillers controlled the first half of the game, taking a 4-1 lead into the bottom of the fourth inning.
-JDT First Energy chipped away before launching a decisive multi-run surge in the bottom of the sixth to pull ahead.
-Top performer Guadalupe Ayon fueled the comeback, finishing 2-for-3 with a home run, two runs scored, and two RBIs.
+In another morning thriller, JDT First Energy walked off against the NorthEast Drillers 5-4.
+JDT First Energy controlled the middle portion of the game, responding to an early first-inning Drillers run by tying it in the fourth and launching a three-run surge in the bottom of the fifth to take a 4-1 lead.
+The Drillers counter-punched furiously with three runs in the top of the sixth to tie the game 4-4, but JDT First Energy manufactured the game-winning run in the bottom of the seventh.
+Top performer Guadalupe Ayon fueled the victory, finishing 2-for-3 with a home run, two runs scored, and two RBIs.

 Bear Creek Gremlins 9, Toronto Batmen 2 (11:00 AM)

-In the first semifinal matchup, the Bear Creek Gremlins punched their ticket to the finals with a dominant 9-2 victory over the Toronto Batmen.
-The Gremlins found their offense early, plating two runs in the first and adding another in the third.
-Toronto responded with two runs in the top of the fifth, but Bear Creek completely shut the door in the bottom half by exploding for six runs to end the game early via the run rule.
-Ben Enoka earned top performer honors, finishing 1-for-4 with a clutch 4-RBI performance.
+In the first semifinal matchup, the Bear Creek Gremlins punched their ticket to the finals with a dominant 9-2 run-rule victory over the Toronto Batmen in five innings.
+The Batmen found the scoreboard with single runs in the top of the first and third innings.
+However, the Gremlins’ offense completely dictated the pace, scoring two in the first, three in the second, and one in the fourth before exploding for a game-ending three-run walk-off surge in the bottom of the fifth.
+Ben Enoka earned top performer honors, finishing a perfect 4-for-4 with a clutch 4-RBI performance.

 Hill United Chiefs 8, JDT First Energy 6 (11:00 AM)

-- Winning Pitcher: Marco Diaz earned the win in relief, throwing 4.0 innings, allowing only 1 hit, 1 run (0 earned), striking out 6 and walking 0.
-Justin Schofield started and threw 3.0 innings, allowing 4 hits, 5 runs (1 earned), striking out 4 and walking 0.
+• Winning Pitcher: Marco Diaz earned the win in relief, throwing 4.0 scoreless innings, allowing only 1 hit, striking out 6 and walking 0.
+Justin Schofield started and threw 3.0 innings, allowing 4 hits, 6 runs (1 earned), striking out 4 and walking 0.

 Championship Game: Hill United Chiefs 3, Bear Creek Gremlins 0 (1:30 PM)

-The White Division Championship game featured a defensive standoff that saw the Hill United Chiefs crown themselves champions with a 3-0 shutout over the Bear Creek Gremlins.
-Both pitching staffs traded zeroes until the top of the sixth inning when the Chiefs broke the stalemate by scoring all three of the game’s runs.
-Bradley Ezekiel was named the game’s top performer, supplying all the offense his team needed by going 1-for-4 with a decisive three-run home run.
+The White Division Championship game featured a classic defensive standoff that saw the Hill United Chiefs crown themselves champions with a 3-0 shutout over the Bear Creek Gremlins.
+Both pitching staffs completely dominated the game, trading zeroes through five innings.
+The Chiefs finally broke the tense stalemate in the top of the eighth inning by capitalizing on defensive miscues to score all three of the game’s runs.
+Bradley Ezekiel was named the game’s top performer, supplying all the offense his team needed with a decisive three-run home run.

 Red Division